 When it comes to female fertility, age is not just a number, there is much more to that.
-In fact, age is a key determinant of fertility in both the sexes, and it is one of the major reasons of female infertility.
-It would be easier to understand the relationship between age and female fertility on the basis of functioning of the woman’s reproductive system.
+In fact, age is a key determinant of fertility in both sexes, and it is one of the major reasons for female infertility.
+It would be easier to understand the relationship between age and female fertility on the basis of the functioning of the woman’s reproductive system.

 From the years 25 to 29, the chances of conception in a year come down to 86% while those of going through a miscarriage are 10%, just a little higher than those for a woman in her early twenties.
 Having regular, unprotected sex during the fertile window is the only thing that a couple needs to do, though a fertility specialist needs to be consulted if they fail to conceive within a year.

 Gaudium IVF is the top IVF clinic in India and is renowned for offering advanced treatment for female infertility along with various gynecological problems.
-It also educates and counsels its patients regarding important pregnancy related facts such as impact of age on fertility.
+It also educates and counsels its patients regarding important pregnancy-related facts such as the impact of age on fertility.

 For a free second opinion from the leading infertility specialist Dr Manika Khanna, contact today.